SlashmanX/SparkleTV/Ideas.md

 Process to check for new episodes
 ==================================

-1. Scan TV_DB for new episodes
+1. Scan TVDb/TVRage for new episodes
 2. Search TPB for torrent
 3. Put torrent in 'Incoming Torrents'
 4. When that's finished it goes into 'Unsorted Downloads'